-The software was purposely implemented as a free extension to a popular GIS platform so as to be widely available.
-The ArcView platform was chosen because it provides an intuitive interface for professional mappers with little GIS experience.
+The software was purposely implemented as a free Add-in toolbar to a popular GIS platform so as to be widely available.
 Though the software is simple to use, the theory that forms the basis of the software should be thoroughly understood in order to avoid misapplication.
 The user should therefore be experienced with applicable principals of geological engineering and engineering geoscience.
-Some familiarity with basic GIS concepts in general and ArcView software particular is also required.
+Some familiarity with basic GIS concepts in general and ArcGIS ArcMap software particular is also required.